 With King Law on your side, you can expect to receive fierce representation that refuses to compromise your rights.
 Regardless of your guilt or innocence, you can be sure that we will provide the best defense we can to resolve your case in the most favorable way possible.

 Our Rochester office is centrally located in the heart of the city, next to the Monroe County Office building.
 Our Address is 650 Clinton Square Rochester, NY 14614.
 We are also available by phone 24 hours a day at (585) 270-8882.
 Feel free to drop in or give us a call.

 Charged With A Serious Crime?

-At King Law, we represent people that are charged with crimes or suspects in criminal cases.
+At King Law, we represent people that are charged with crimes or are suspects in criminal cases.
 Some people who think they may have committed a crime will meet with a defense lawyer to determine whether or not they did commit a crime, and may choose to hire a criminal lawyer in the event that law enforcement becomes involved.

-The job of the criminal defense lawyer is to protect their client as well as they can.
-A good criminal defense lawyer will go to great lengths to make sure a suspect or defendant is treated fairly, regardless of guilt or innocence.
+The job of the criminal lawyer is to protect their client as well as they can.
+A good criminal defense attorney will go to great lengths to make sure a suspect or defendant is treated fairly, regardless of guilt or innocence.
 A criminal defense lawyer should be just that.
 You do not want a general practitioner, the biggest law firm you can find, or a family friend.
 Criminal defense has its own set of players, judges, prosecutors and law enforcement agents.
 You cannot afford to have someone learning on the job while your life is being affected.